-Note: The above formula is used when completing lines 21 through 23, and, in the case of tax paid by an S corporation, LLC, or partnership, lines 27 through 29 of Schedule OS.
-The above formula is also used when completing lines 3 through 5, and in the case of tax paid on behalf of Wisconsin resident members on a composite return, lines 8 through 10 of Schedule ET-OS in the case of tax paid by an S corporation, partnership, or LLC electing to be taxed at the entity level in Wisconsin.
+Note: The above formula is used when completing lines 21 through 23, and, in the case of tax paid by an S corporation or partnership, lines 27 through 29 of Schedule OS.
+The above formula is also used when completing lines 3 through 5 in the case of tax paid on behalf of Wisconsin resident owners on a composite return and lines 8 through 10 of Schedule ET-OS in the case of tax paid by an S corporation or partnership electing to be taxed at the entity level in Wisconsin.